-It consists of theoretical and practical exam and it accounts for 60% of the final mark.
-The minimum grade in order to average with the continuous assessment is a 5 out of 10.
-In case of failing, retake possibility in July.
+It consists in a theoretical and practical exam and it accounts for 60% of the final mark.
+The minimum grade in order to average with the continuous assessment is 5 out of 10.
+In case of failing, there is a retake possibility in July.